adjust/unity_sdk/README.md

 ### <a id="delay-start">Delay start

-Delaying the start of the adjust SDK allows your app some time to obtain session parameters, such as unique identifiers, to be send on install.
+Delaying the start of the Adjust SDK allows your app some time to obtain session parameters, such as unique identifiers, to be send on install.

 Set the initial delay time in seconds with the method `setDelayStart` in the `AdjustConfig` instance: